Duplicate Records in Salesforce8 min read

 Now that you have matching rules, you can decide what happens when they find a match.
 To customize Duplicate Rules search for Duplicate Rules in Salesforce Setup.
 Like Matching Rules, there are a few things you may want to consider before setting these up:

-- Should duplicates checks bypass sharing?
-If records are private in your org you’ll have to decide if you should bypass sharing.
-If you bypass sharing it still doesn’t show the user records that they don’t have access to, but it could prevent them from creating a duplicate even though they can’t see the original.
+- Should duplicate checks bypass sharing?
+If your organization's records are private, you'll have to determine whether or not to share them.
+If you disable sharing, the user records that others don't have access to aren't displayed, but it may prevent them from duplicating them even if they can't view the original.

-- Do we want to prevent the creation of duplicates, warn users, or report it to admins?
-Your organization will have to decide how strict you want to be with duplicates, and this should be discussed in conjunction with your matching rules.
-If you have strict matching rules it is easier to decide to block users from creating duplicates, otherwise you may just want to alert them.
-And if you don’t want to bother your users, just report the duplicate but allow them to create or edit it.
+- Do you want to prevent the creation of duplicates?
+Warn users, or report it to admins Your company must decide how stringent it wants to be when it comes to duplication, and this should be considered alongside your matching standards.
+If you have stringent matching restrictions, it's easy to decide whether to prevent people from making duplicates, but if you don't, you might only want to notify them.
+If you don't want to annoy your users, simply report the duplicate and let them make or change it.

 To set up a Duplicate Rule, follow these steps: